 LC Cosmopolitan Moment Note

-Name your most memorable Cosmopolitan moment.
-It can be your own Cosmopolitan moment or it can be a Cosmopolitan moment you experienced vicariously, whether via a dear friend, a detested coworker, or a scene with those sassy ladies from Sex and the City.
+Think back to your most memorable Cosmopolitan moment.
+It can be your own Cosmopolitan moment or it can be a Cosmopolitan moment you experienced vicariously, whether via a dear friend, a despised coworker, or a drunken epiphany while watching the sassy ladies from Sex and the City.
+Go on.
+Divulge.
+We’re all friends here.
 Let us know in a comment below.
 Go.

 Special Equipment: cocktail shaker

 - 1/2 ounce cranberry juice

 - Ice cubes